Pitbull Tackle UV Bucktail Bottom Fish Rig- A Heavy-Duty and Compact Shrimp Fly Rig -

 How To Fish:

-Fishing the The Pitbull Tackle UV Bucktail Bottom Fish Rig rig is easy.
+General Rigging: Fishing the The Pitbull Tackle UV Bucktail Bottom Fish Rig rig is easy.
 First, tie your main line to the barrel swivel on top of the rig.
 As a helpful hint, many anglers tie a Duolock Snap to their main line which allows the user to quickly snap in and out different rigs or different colors with absolute ease.
 Next, snap in a weight of your choice on the pre-tied safety snap on the bottom of the rig.
 At this point, the rig is ready to be fished.
 As an optional enhancement, scent can be added to the flies or strips of bait such as squid can be threaded onto each fly.
 Next, lower the rig to the desired depth.
 This is typically on the bottom, however some fish tend to school up off of the bottom and suspend in the water column.
 Once the bait has reached the desired depth, slowly raise and lower the flies to entice hungry fish.
 Occasionally, reeling up through a school of fish while raising and lowering the rod can be an effective strategy, especially in shallower water.
 Keep in mind that sometimes too much movement can be a bad thing; let the rig work for you by allowing the natural current and drift of the boat to flutter and swim the rig.
-Once bit, it can be beneficial to leave the rig down in the strike zone for a few more seconds before reeling, as the struggling fish typically fires up other fish nearby resulting in the other shrimp fly getting but as well.
+Once bit, it can be beneficial to leave the rig down in the strike zone for a few more seconds before reeling, as the struggling fish typically excites other fish nearby resulting in the other shrimp fly getting but as well.
 Year in and year out, shrimp fly rigs are the go-to lure in most bottomfish angler's tackle boxes.

-In California, anglers can have two hooks per line, and while you will see many different styles, the Pitbull Tackle Bottom Fishing Rig is definitely the most complete model we have ever seen.
+In California, anglers can have two hooks per line, and while you will see many different styles, the Pitbull Tackle UV Bucktail Bottom Fish Rig is definitely the most complete model to date.
 When using the rig, appropriate tackle considerations include a rod rated in the 15-40lb range.
 Braided line is an excellent choice for the main line as the fish will only come into contact with the leader.
-We suggest using torpedo style sinkers ranging from 5oz - 12oz depending on water depth.
+We suggest using torpedo style sinkers ranging from 5oz - 12oz depending on water depth and current.